 Q: How lengthy have you been in Second Life, Berry, and how would you describe the experience

 Berry: I first entered SL in late February of 2007.
-I befell to read approximately it two times in at some point: in a laptop magazine and then in the magazine of the Institute of Directors.
-This made me suppose that there has been something here to be explored, so I downloaded the software, entered SL, and have been right here ever because.
-It’s been a charming journey to this point in phrases of the mental and sociological elements, in addition to the creativity which may be seen all around.
-It’s exceedingly soaking up to shape part of creating a brand new society, a new way of growing relationships.
+I read it approximately twice at some point: in a laptop magazine and then in the magazine of the Institute of Directors.
+This made me suppose there was something to explore here, so I downloaded the software, entered SL, and have been here ever because.
+It’s been a charming journey to this point in phrases of the mental and sociological elements and the creativity that may be seen all around.
+It’s exceedingly soaking up to shape part of creating a new society, a new way of growing relationships.

 Q: How many people are using SL now?

-Berry: Since 2001, when it changed into at the beginning launched, SL had grown steadily however fairly slowly, attaining almost 1.1 million ‘residents’ at the cease of October 2006.
-Then it commenced to be observed by the critical press, and considering that November 2006, the boom has been explosive with about a million humans a month signing in.
+Berry: Since 2001, when it changed at the beginning, SL had grown steadily, however fairly slowly, attaining almost 1.1 million ‘residents’ at the end of October 2006.
+Then it commenced to be observed by the critical press, and considering that November 2006, the boom has been explosive, with about a million humans a month signing in.
 As of today, there are about eleven million human beings who’ve logged in to SL.
-This way, it has now reached a crucial mass, and it’s going to keep growing and evolving virtually.
-In phrases of the steady SL populace, we are speaking approximately a million those who use SL often (five hours or more in line with week), so that is nevertheless a small parent compared to other social networking structures, including MySpace, LinkedIn, and YouTube.
-However, there are many crucial variations among a Virtual World that includes SL and these different social networking sites.
+This way, it has reached a crucial mass and will keep growing and evolving virtually.
+In phrases of the steady SL populace, we are speaking of approximately a million those who use SL often (five hours or more in line per week), so that is nevertheless a small parent compared to other social networking structures, including MySpace, LinkedIn, and YouTube.
+However, many crucial variations in a Virtual World include SL and social networking sites.